vegaprotocol/specs/protocol/0066-VALW-validator_tendermint_weights.md

 1. set up a network with 5 validators
 1. give the first `4` validators `1000` of self-stake each.
 Give the last validator `0`.
 1. wait for the delegation to become active in the next epoch
-1. wait for 1000 blocks to pass
 1. check that Tendermint weights for the first `4` validators are `2500` and the last validator `1`.
-1. just before epoch 0 ends the last validator self-stakes `500`.
+1. just before the epoch ends the last validator self-stakes `500`.
-1. epoch 1 starts
+1. next epoch starts
-1. it's not yet been 1000 blocks from when the last validator self-staked but we see that Tendermint weights for the first `4` validators are `2222` and the last validator `1111`.
+1. we see that Tendermint weights for the first `4` validators are `2222` and the last validator `1111`.

 ### Sanity check if everyone unstakes and undelegates (<a name="0066-VALW-005" href="#0066-VALW-005">0066-VALW-005</a>)
 1. set up a network with 5 validators